In August of every year I see the posts and get the emails. Parents are dropping off their kids at college – and, it’s hard. I know it is hard.

-When our youngest son went away to school – nearly 8 hours away – it was almost more than I could stand – or, so it felt like at the time.
+When our youngest son went away to school – nearly 8 hours away – it was almost more than I could stand – or so it felt like at the time.
 With both boys out of the house I went through a minor depression stage.
-And, I know the symptoms.
+And I know the symptoms.
 It felt life would never be as good again.
-And, my wife and I had and have a great relationship together.
+My wife and I had and have a great relationship together.
 We simply loved having our boys at home.

 I have had a few years to process moving a child to college and I have some advice to share.
 Please know I’m being sensitive.
 About every year I get a frantic email from a parent.
 Everyone responds differently, but it hits some people so hard they are near panic.